top of page

 These values are based on manufacturer recommendations and should be checked against your battery’s specification sheet for accuracy.

 You will need to use a different size fuse depending on the amperage of the battery charger you have.
-Typically ANL fuses are used.
+Typically, ANL fuses are used.
+Some manufacturers provide guidelines for fusing their chargers.
+If you buy your charger in a kit, it will come with all the wiring and fuses needed to install it.
+To learn more about fusing your electrical system, check out our detailed guide.

 Choosing the correct wire size is essential to ensure safety and efficiency.
 Use the table below as a guide for selecting the appropriate wire size based on the charger's amperage and the distance from the alternator to the leisure battery: